 These Olympians win Instagram gold

-With the Winter Olympics less than a month away, athletes from around the world are preparing to take sports' biggest stage, and many are providing a glimpse into their journey through social media.
+Prior to the Winter Olympics, athletes from around the world prepared to take sports' biggest stage while providing a glimpse into their journey through social media.

 From wacky workouts to doting parents balancing their training while raising a family, competitors are fine-tuning their sporting skills and showing off the character, grit and — sometimes — glamour it takes to do it.